Reader Question · Career Development

 Why it works: Banks hire corp dev people as associates because they show up with live deal reps.
 You’re no longer “FP&A with potential” — you’re “someone who’s run an LOI process from the buyer side.”

-• Your current company has a corp dev function (or you can lateral into one at a company that does).
+What you need: Your current company has a corp dev function (or you can lateral into one).
+The ability to wait 2–3 years on this pivot.

 Timeline: 2–3 years.

-3) Top MBA → associate program
+3. Top MBA → associate program

 What it is: The well-worn path.
 M7 or T15 MBA, summer at a bank, full-time associate offer.